SirCipher/UNDERSEA/README.md

 ---

 # UNDERSEA
-An Exemplar for Engineering Self-Adaptive Vehicles, prototyed using the Mission Oriented Operating Suite ([MOOS](https://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php)).
+An Exemplar for Engineering Self-Adaptive Vehicles, prototyped using the Mission Oriented Operating Suite ([MOOS](https://oceanai.mit.edu/moos-ivp/pmwiki/pmwiki.php)).

 Additional information on the original UNDERSEA application can be found on the [UNDERSEA webpage](http://www-users.cs.york.ac.uk/simos/UNDERSEA/).